AnnaValentinaHirsch/matrixkit/README.md

 primarily focused on machine learning applications.
 It was created as part of a machine learning project at OpenCampus Kiel, where my project partner and I faced the challenge of finding labelled real-world matrices to train our models.
-MatrixKit offers powerful tools for creating custom matrices that simulate real-world data. structures and patterns.
+MatrixKit offers powerful tools for creating custom matrices that simulate real-world data structures and patterns.

 Additionally, the library contains a variety of functions to create and apply block jacobi preconditioners.